PytorMuhammad/youtube-video-audio-playlist-downloader/README.md

 ﻿## Overview
-The YouTube Playlist Downloader is a Python-based tool designed to simplify the process of downloading videos and audio from YouTube playlists.
+The YouTube Playlist Downloader is a Python-based tool designed to simplify the process of downloading videos and audio from YouTube Video playlists.
 It features a user-friendly graphical user interface (GUI) built with Tkinter and leverages the powerful yt-dlp library for efficient downloading.
 This tool is ideal for users who want to archive playlists, create offline music libraries, or save educational content for later viewing.

 ## Key Features
 Custom Range Selection: Download specific videos or ranges from a playlist (e.g., "1-10" or "1-5,15-20").